This topic describes how to create a serverless Kubernetes (ASK) cluster in the Container Service for Kubernetes (ACK) console.

 If Log Service is not enabled, you cannot use the cluster auditing feature.
 For more information about Log Service, see Quick Start.

 Knative Specify whether to enable Knative.
 Knative is a Kubernetes-based serverless framework.
 Knative is intended for developing a cloud-native and cross-platform orchestration standard for serverless applications.
 For more information, see Overview.
 Deletion Protection Specify whether to enable deletion protection.
 If you select this check box, the cluster cannot be deleted in the console or by calling the API.
 This avoids user errors.
 LabelsAdd labels to nodes.
 Enter keys and values, and then click Add.Note

 - Key is required.
 Value is optional.

-- The keys of labels attached to the same resource must be unique.
-If you add a label with a used key, the label overwrites the one using the same key.
+- The keys of labels that are added to the same resource must be unique.
+If you add a label with a used key, the label overwrites the one that uses the same key.

-- You can attach up to 20 labels to each resource.
-If you attach more than 20 labels to a resource, all labels become invalid.
-You must detach unused labels for the remaining labels to take effect.
+- You can add up to 20 labels to each resource.
+If you add more than 20 labels to a resource, all labels become invalid.
+You must remove unused labels for the remaining labels to take effect.

 Terms of Service You must read and select Terms of Service for Serverless Kubernetes before the cluster is created.

 - On the right side of the page, click Create Cluster.
 In the Confirm message, click OK to start the deployment.